MohammadDehghan/DMTC/README.md

 # DMTC: Dynamic Mutual Training based on Contrastive learning for semi-supervised semantic segmentation

-This repo contains the official implementation of our paper: Dynamic Mutual Training based on Contrastive learning for semi-supervised semantic segmentation, which is an concise and effective method for semi-supervised learning semantic segmentation.
+This repo contains the official implementation of our paper: Dynamic Mutual Training based on Contrastive learning for semi-supervised semantic segmentation, which is a concise and effective method for semi-supervised learning semantic segmentation.

 ![GitHub Logo](/DMTC_pics/DMTC_diagram.png)